England comprehensively crush NZ in first T20

 Bowling the final over, Carse then bowled Adam Milne with another length ball before Ish Sodhi skied him to Sam Curran in the deep.

-In between Wood and Carse's bursts, Moeen Ali, Liam Livingstone and Adil Rashid - England's three spinners who will have a large role to play in India - took a wicket apiece.
+In between Wood and Carse's bursts, Moeen Ali, Livingstone and Adil Rashid - England's three spinners who will have a large role to play in India - took a wicket apiece.